priestd09/corda/docs/source/tutorial-clientrpc-api.rst

     :start-after: START 7
     :end-before: END 7

-See more on plugins in :doc:`creating-a-cordapp`.
+See more on plugins in :doc:`running-a-node`.

 .. warning:: We will be replacing the use of Kryo in the serialization framework and so additional changes here are likely.